KenOverholt/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image4]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
-Method name: detect_lane_pixels_and_find_lane_boundary
+Method name: `detect_lane_pixels_and_find_lane_boundary()`

 The next method in the IPython notebook, detect_lane_pixels_and_find_lane_boundary, detects lane pixels and finds the left and right boundaries.
-I fit my lane lines with a 2nd order polynomial kinda like this:
+The method takes in the warped image and creates a histogram along the columns of the image.
+The two lane lines should be the highest points in the histogram.
+The method creates a window around those points and then moves up to the space above that window.
+It adjusts to center of that window based on the concentration of points in the area.
+In this manner, it moves up the image identifying the points in of each lane.
+Lines 86-88 fit the lane lines with a 2nd order polynomial.
+Here is a visualization of the completed process:

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in cell titled "Determine the curvature of the lane and vehicle position with respect to center."
+Method name: `determine_curvature_and_position()`

+The next cell, titled "Determine the curvature of the lane and vehicle position with respect to center.", determines the curvature of the line and identifies the vehicle position with respect to the center of the lane.
+It takes in the line points (left_fitx and right_fitx) generated from the previous method and uses numpy's `polyfit` to generate lines in real-world space and in meters.
+Next it determines car's position between the two lane lines and subtracts the middle of the image from that to determine how far off the car is from the lane center in pixels.
+It returns these values to be used by the next method which will display them on the final image using OpenCV's `putText()` method.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+Method name: `warp_lanes_onto_original_image()`

+The next IPython cell contains `warp_lanes_onto_original_image()` which takes in the undistorted image drawing a polygon on it which covers the detected lane in front of the car.
+The binary_warped images is converted to a color image and the lane drawn on it using OpenCV's `fillPolly()`.
+OpenCV's `warpPerspective()` takes Minv (which was generated by 'warp()') to get the lane onto the original image.
 Here is an example of my result on a test image:

 ![alt text][image6]